mattermost/docs/source/configure/calls-deployment.rst

 Configure recording
 -------------------

-Before you can start recording calls, you need to configure the ``calls-offloader`` service.
+Before you can start recording calls, you need to configure the ``calls-offloader`` job service.
 You can read about how to do that `here <https://github.com/mattermost/calls-offloader/blob/master/docs/getting_started.md>`__.
+Performance and scalability recommendations related to this service can be found in `here <https://github.com/mattermost/calls-offloader/blob/master/docs/performance.md>`__.

 Frequently asked questions
 --------------------------